Syncano/syncano-node/docs/cookbook/web/deployment/multiple-accounts.md

 Let's say that you have more than one Syncano account and you want to use different accounts for different projects you are working with.

+### Solution

+The solution is to can set environment variables when you working with particular project.

 ### Setting up account and instance

-The solution is to can set environment variables when you working with particular project:

 - *SYNCANO_PROJECT_INSTANCE* - name of the instance you want to use for that project
 - *SYNCANO_AUTH_KEY* - API key of the account you want to use to access that instance

+### How it works?

 For example: